About

 Service

-At UofL, I chair the Sustainability Council and am a member of the council’s Education and Research Committee, as well as a faculty affiliate with the Anne Braden Institute for Social Justice Research, chair of our department’s Curriculum Committee, coordinator for our Department Mentors program, and a board member for the Holmes Scholar Program.
-I am also on the board of the Critical Urban Anthropology Association, a member of the review panel for the AAA’s Louise Lamphere Internship Program, and a member of the Program Committee for the 2023 Society for Applied Anthropology meetings in Cincinnati.
+At UofL, I am a member of the Sustainability Council’s Education and Research Committee and the Council’s previous Chair (2021-2023), as well as a faculty affiliate with the Anne Braden Institute for Social Justice Research, board member for the Holmes Scholar Program, and board member for the Commonwealth Center for the Humanities and Society.
+I am also on the board of the Critical Urban Anthropology Association, a member of the review panel for the AAA’s Louise Lamphere Internship Program, and was a member of the Program Committee for the 2023 Society for Applied Anthropology meetings in Cincinnati.